 There are various Montessori preschool benefits as you explore the best option for your child.
-Any given day, you’ll see toddlers and kindergartners being dropped off by their moms and dads at hundreds of local locations—a fenced-in house; a large church; a private school; the YMCA, or a Montessori learning center.
+Any given day, you’ll see toddlers and kindergartners being dropped off by their moms and dads at hundreds of local locations—a fenced-in house; a large church; a private school; the YMCA, or a Montessori school.

 At school bell’s end, the differences are many.